 Amazing ways to explore London and make new friends

-If you want to study abroad in London, the British capital, there are endless ways to meet new people and broaden your horizons.
+If you want to take on an internship or study abroad in London, the British capital, there are endless ways to meet new people and broaden your horizons.
 Sure, visit the British Museum, the Tower of London, and the London Eye, but you absolutely must dive a little deeper to find London’s real treasures and share them with new friends.
 Exploring the city with new friends is an excellent way to bond and create lasting memories.
 Try some of these ideas.

 Visit the alternative London markets

 London is heaving with markets, each one with a truly unique vibe.
 To find something distinctively ‘you’ in Camden Market, by the canals.
 There are loads of independent clothes stores and incredible street food stalls, which may well give you a taste of home.
 Brick Lane Market is a lot of fun for vintage clothes and crafts, while Portobello Road Market is one of the oldest antique markets in the world.

 London’s street art is next-level good.
 If you’re considering a semester or year at University of the Arts, London a street art tour should be your first thought.
 When you meet your new classmates, tell them you’re keen and would they like to join you... and you’ll start making memories together on day one.